online-photo-submission/cloudcard-photo-downloader/README.md

   - default: `DOWNLOADED`
   - allowed values: `PENDING`,`APPROVED`,`DENIED`,`READY_FOR_DOWNLOAD`,`DOWNLOADED`,`DISCARDED`,`DONE`
   - description: Downloaded photos will be marked with this status in the CloudCard web application.

+#### Folder Settings
+- downloader.photoDirectoryWildcard
+  - default: `./wildcard`
+  - description: Photos for ID cards will be sent to this folder.
+- downloader.photoDirectoryOutlook
+  - default: `./outlook`
+  - description: Photos for Outlook will be sent to this folder.
+- downloader.photoDirectoryError
+  - default: `./error`
+  - description: Photos that exist in an error state - usually lacking a database record associated with the ID in CloudCard - will be sent to this folder.

 #### General Settings
 - downloader.delay.milliseconds